 2.3 Costs

-We reported costs related to four main components: 1) health care costs related to the use of both pharmacological (dementia drugs) and non-pharmacological treatments (e.g. cognitive behaviour therapy and music/dance therapies); 2) use of social services, such as home care, cleaner and meals on wheels; 3) informal care provided by relatives or friends; and 4) costs of providing memory services by the MAS, which essentially included proportion of time spent by staff on diagnostic assessment (including diagnostic tests), post-diagnostic support and follow up care.
-Health care contacts with health care professionals such as GPs and nurses were not collected at 24 months for two reasons: their use was assumed to be similar to those not referred to a MAS after 12 months; and much of these health care contacts will be for reasons other than dementia, given the high prevalence of comorbid conditions.
+We reported costs related to four main components: 1) health care costs related to the use of both pharmacological (dementia drugs) and non-pharmacological treatments (e.g. cognitive stimulation therapy and music/dance therapies); 2) use of social services, such as home care, cleaner and meals on wheels; 3) informal care provided by relatives or friends; and 4) costs of services by the MAS, derived from proportion of time spent by staff on diagnostic assessment (including diagnostic tests), on post-diagnostic support and on follow up care.
+Health care contacts with health care professionals such as GPs and nurses were not collected at 24 months for two reasons: 12 months after the first visit to the MAS it was assumed use of such services would be unaffected by the involvement of MAS; and many of these health care contacts will be for reasons other than dementia, given the high prevalence of comorbid conditions.

 Unit costs for health and social care professionals were taken from national costs sources (23).
 Dementia drug costs were obtained from the British National Formulary (BNF, 2014).
-Psychosocial support services such as cognitive behaviour therapy, art and music therapies were costed per session, and unit costs taken from national sources and related literature(23).
-Costs related to informal care were also included and valued at £6 per hour based on the national minimum wage for 2013-2014.
+Psychosocial support services were costed per session, and unit costs taken from national sources and related literature(23).
+Costs related to informal care were valued at £6 per hour based on the national minimum wage for 2013-2014.
 At the MAS level, staff use was valued using unit costs for health care professionals (23).
 The costs of imaging and other diagnostic tests were taken from NHS reference costs (24).

 2.4 Cost-effectiveness